markusfritsch/quantWarming/README.md

 # quantWarming: Data and functions for trend analysis of temperature time series
-Datasets and codes to reproduce the results in Haupt and Fritsch (2021): Central England Warming in Seasons: Quantile Trend Regression Modeling of Temperature, _Working Paper_.
+Datasets and codes to reproduce the results in Haupt and Fritsch (2021): Quantile Trend Regression and its Application to Central England Temperature, _Working Paper_.

 To install the package please use:
 ```{r}